 My Studies and Work with Stanislav Grof, M.D., Ph.D.

 I began ongoing study in 1984 with Stanislav Grof, M.D in transpersonal psychology and non-ordinary states of consciousness.
-I became a certified Holotropic Breathwork™ Practitioner, was active as a senior trainer in the Grof Transpersonal Training from 1993-2000, and have assisted Stanislav Grof at many large workshops and trainings.
-I have written books about Holotropic Breathwork, the technique developed by Stanislav Grof and his wife, Christina (now deceased), and described in their book Holotropic Breathwork.
+I became a certified Holotropic Breathwork™ Practitioner, have been a senior trainer in the Grof Transpersonal Training since 1993.
+Over the years I have assisted Stanislav Grof at many large workshops and trainings.
+I have written books about Holotropic Breathwork, the technique developed by Stanislav Grof and his wife Christina (now deceased)—the method described in their book Holotropic Breathwork®.

 Stan Grof has written about the role of a therapist: